tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 validation of weaker authentication than intended.
-Effective downgrade protection (see {{downgrade}}) requires relying parties to reject traditional-only certificate paths once post-quantum alternatives are available, regardless of whether authenticating parties continue to support traditional credentials for legacy interoperability.
+Effective downgrade protection (see {{downgrade}}) requires relying parties to reject traditional-only certificate paths once post-quantum alternatives are available, regardless of whether authenticated parties continue to support traditional credentials for legacy interoperability.

 Clear operational guidance and automated monitoring are essential to minimize